appserver-io/appserver/README.md

 # Roadmap
 As we're in heavy development it may be, that we've to move some tasks from the following roadmap to a earlier/later version, please be aware of that.
-If you've ideas or features that definitely has to be in one of the next releases, please contact us.
+If you've got ideas or features that definitely have to be in one of the next releases, please contact us.
 We're always open for new ideas or feedback.

-And yes, we've plans for a Community and a Enterprise edition.
-The Community Edition will provide all functionality needed to develop, run maintain all kind of web applications.
-The Enterprise Edition will focus on large software solutions that run on many servers and needs real cluster functionality.
+And yes, we have plans for a Community and an Enterprise edition.
+The Community Edition will provide all functionality needed to develop, run and maintain all kind of web applications.
+The Enterprise Edition will focus on large software solutions that run on many servers and need advanced features like cluster functionality.

 ## Community Edition